Rilee Roscoe Rossouw

 Top order Batter

-Rilee Rossouw, a stylish top-order batsman with an elegant and authoritative drive, proved himself as a high-impact batsman for South Africa in limited-overs formats before opting for a Kolpak deal in English county cricket at Hampshire.
+A stylish top-order player with an elegant and authoritative drive, Rilee Rossouw has been a high-impact batter for South Africa in limited-overs cricket.

-He toured Zimbabwe for a visit that also included a tri-series against Australia.
-He had a nightmarish start to international cricket and racked up four ducks in his first six innings.
-The South African selectors, though, had seen evidence of his quality over seasons in the domestic game and persisted with him.
-He was also included in the T20 squad for the Australia tour in November 2014, where he scored 78 in his first match in Adelaide.
+Eventually, in August 2014, Rossouw was included in a South Africa ODI squad, but he had a nightmarish start in international cricket, racking up four ducks in his first six innings.
+The selectors, though, stuck with him and he was included in the T20 squad for the Australia tour in November 2014, where he scored 78 in his first match.